 FAQ – Terms and Conditions

-For larger projects a minimum 30% deposit is required for any project to start.
+A: Depending on size of project a minimum of 30% – 50% deposit is required for any project to start.
 Installments will be due as mutually agreed, and final payment will be due on approval of design, before artwork is e-mailed or shipped.
 Work begins upon receipt of order and payment/deposit, plus a general idea of your vision for the design.
 You will receive a very unique and customized service.
 I will be in touch with you via e-mail or phone, and you will be able to give your creative input on the design and approve sketches before artwork is finalized.

 Applicable Sales tax is added and charged on check out.

 Q: What is the price for a family tree design?